stangajda/SwiftBestPractices/README.md

 2. Uses MVVM architecture
 3. Achieves a code coverage of 93%
 4. Implement functionality to cancel the download of images and feeds when the back button is tapped.
-5. implement the dark theme
+5. Implement the dark theme
 6. Includes snapshot tests and unit tests
 7. Implements error handling
 8. Uses dependency injection with the @Injected wrapper for easier finding